-In terms of Residential Development, it is the policy of Meath County Council: RES POL 1 To provide for the integration of new housing into the natural and built environment in a manner that makes a positive contribution to the overall environment in the locality RES POL 2 To encourage the development of mixed and balanced communities to avoid areas of social exclusion.
+In terms of Resid dential Development, it is the policy of Meath County Council: RES POL 1 To provide for the integration of new housing into the natural and built environment in a manner that makes a positive contribution to the overall environment in the locality RES POL 2 To encourage the development of mixed and balanced communities to avoid areas of social exclusion.
 RES POL 3 To achieve a mix of housing types and sizes in the consideration of individual planning applications for residential development and in development of the Council's own housing stock.
 RES POL 4 To ensure that the needs of pedestrians and cyclists are provided for in the design of layouts in residential areas.
 RES POL 5 To promote energy efficiency both during the construction phase and during the lifetime of residential development by sensitive design and layout taking into account topography, orientation and surrounding features.

-RES POL 6 To have regard to the "Social Housing Design Guidelines" (DoEHLG 1999).
-RES POL 7 To integrate new social housing into the existing social and urban fabric of Ashbourne.
-RES POL 8 To support the concept of independent living for older people and people with disabilities and ensure where possible that housing for such groups is integrated with mainstream housing in their existing communities.
-RES POL 9 To encourage the provision of adequate small, self contained living units within a complex of facilities for persons with special needs to maintain privacy and independence whilst having the protection of a more sheltered environment.
-RES POL 10 To support proposals for day centres for people with special needs within, or close to, the town and neighbourhood centres, subject to normal planning requirements.
-RES POL 11 To permit the suitable extension of existing dwellings to accommodate the elderly or people with a disability in the family home, subject to normal planning requirements.
-RES POL 12 To require that 20% of land zoned for residential development or for a mix of residential and other uses, shall be made available for the provision of social and affordable housing.
+RES POL 6 To have regard to the "Social Housing Design Guidelines" (DoEHLG 1999).RES POL 7 To integrate new social housing into the existing social and urban

+- RES POL 7 To integrate new social housing into the existing social and urban fabric of Ashbourne. - RES POL 8 To support the concept of independent living for older people and people with disabilities and ensure where possible that housing for such groups is integrated with mainstream housing in their existing communities. - RES POL 9 To encourage the provision of adequate small, self contained living units within a complex of facilities for persons with special needs to maintain privacy and independence whilst having the protection of a more sheltered environment. - RES POL 10 To support proposals for day centres for people with special needs within, or close to, the town and neighbourhood centres, subject to normal planning requirements. - RES POL 11 To permit the suitable extension of existing dwellings to accommodate the elderly or people with a disability in the family home, subject to normal planning requirements. - RES POL 12 To require that 20% of land zoned for residential development or for a mix of residential and other uses, shall be made available for the provision of social and affordable housing.
 This figure may be modified in line with any revision to the Housing Strategy carried out during the period of the County Development Plan.
-Social and affordable housing units shall be indistinguishable from other units by virtue of design.
-RES POL 13 To require that developers comply with Part V of the Planning and Development Act 2000, as amended, through the following options.
-For conventional housing development, the options available to satisfy the requirements of the Housing Strategy are: (a) The direct provision of the required number of housing units on the site which is the
+Social and affordable housing units shall be indistinguishable from other units by virtue of design. - RES POL 13 To require that developers comply with Part V of the Planning and Development Act 2000, as amended, through the following options.
+For conventional housing development, the options available to satisfy the requirements of the Housing Strategy are:

-- (a) The direct provision of the required number of housing units on the site which is the subject of the planning application to the Council on completion as determined in accordance with the Strategy, integrated as part of the overall development of a site; - (b) The transfer of a portion of the site which is the subject of the planning application to the Council enabling the Council to provide the appropriate number of units thereon in satisfaction of the requirements of the Strategy; - (c) The disposal of a number of fully or partially serviced sites within the site which is the subject of the planning application to the Council which will enable the Council to provide the appropriate number of units thereon in satisfaction of the requirements of the Strategy or - (d) A combination of the doing of 2 or more of the options referred to in paragraphs (a) to (c) above.
+(a) The direct provision of the required number of housing units on the site which is the subject of the planning application to the Council on completion as determined in accordance with the Strategy, integrated as part of the overall development of a site;

+(b) The transfer of a portion of the site which is the subject of the planning application to the Council enabling the Council to provide the appropriate number of units thereon in satisfaction of the requirements of the Strategy;